Your sales pipeline is like a plumbing system of pipes, valves, and faucets meant to allow water (or leads) to flow smoothly and unobstructed.

 Sadly, leaky funnels represent wasted spend.
 And every lost lead represents a missed opportunity for revenue generation.

-In this article, Kim Peterson from LeanData, shares her deep knowledge of revenue processes to identify sources of lead leakage and practical ways to plug up the holes and nurture leads to a successful close.
+In this article, Kim Peterson from LeanData explores her deep knowledge of leaky sales funnels.
+She shows us how to identify sources of lead leakage and shares practical ways to plug up the holes and nurture leads to a successful close.

-When it comes to collecting leads and their segmentation, your sales team relies on internal and external lead data sources.
+Your sales team relies on internal and external lead data sources to collect and segment leads.
 The bigger the organisation, the more challenging it is to ensure data hygiene and stop lead leakage.

 Any inaccuracies or gaps in your CRM data distort your understanding of customer segments and lead personas.